DogeTheBeast/College_notes/CHEM 154/Unit 9/Le Chatelier's Principle.md

 ## Change in Concentration

-If the concentration of the reactants is increased, then th
+If the concentration of the reactants is increased, then the concentration of the prod

 ---